MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 -->

 It might be a little easier to review the results using row proportions, specifically considering the proportion of participants in each group who said they would buy or not buy the DVD.
-These summaries are given in Table \@ref(tab:OpportunityCostTableRowProp).
+These summaries are given in Table \@ref(tab:OpportunityCostTableRowProp), and a segmented bar plot is provided in Figure \@ref(fig:OpportunityCostBarplot).

 <table class="table" style="margin-left: auto; margin-right: auto;">